Fairyfly

-The Mymaridae, commonly known as fairyflies or fairy wasps, are a family of chalcidoid wasps found in temperate and tropical regions throughout the world.
+The Mymaridae, commonly known as fairyflies or fairy wasps, are a family of chalcidoid wasps found in temperate, subtropical, and tropical regions throughout the world.
 The family contains around 100 genera with 1,400 species.

 Fairyflies are very tiny insects, like most chalcidoid wasps, mostly ranging from 0.5 to 1.0 mm long.
 They include the world's smallest known insect, with a body length of only 0.139 mm, and the smallest known flying insect, only 0.15 mm long.
 They usually have nonmetallic black, brown, or yellow bodies.
 The antennae of the females are distinctively tipped by club-like segments, while male antennae are thread-like.
 Their wings are usually slender and possess long bristles, giving them a hairy or feathery appearance, although some species may have greatly reduced stubby wings or lack wings altogether.
+These unusual-looking wings work by utilizing air resistance—which at their minuscule size is equivalent to moving through honey—so they sort of function as miniature paddles that swim through the air.
 They can be distinguished from other chalcidoids by the H-shaped pattern of sutures on the front of their heads.

 Fairyflies are among the most common chalcidoids, but are rarely noticed by humans because of their extremely small sizes.
 Their adult lifespans are very short, usually only a few days.
-All known fairyflies are parasitoids of the eggs of other insects, and several species have been successfully used as biological pest control agents.
+All known fairyflies are parasitoids of the eggs of other insects, and several species have been successfully utilized as biological pest control agents.
+In a few unusual species, females are winged and leave the original host egg to find new hosts and deposit their eggs in them, while males are wingless, mate with their sisters, and die in the original host egg.

 The fossil record of fairyflies extends from at least the Albian age (about 107 myr) of the Early Cretaceous.